 Auxico Resources Canada Inc. ("Auxico" or the "Company") was incorporated under the Canada Business Corporations Act on April 16, 2014.
 Auxico has a wholly-owned subsidiary, Auxico Resources S.A. de C.V., which was incorporated under the laws of Mexico on June 16, 2011.
-Auxico is a mineral exploration company with silver-gold properties in the state of Sinaloa, Mexico.
+Auxico is a mineral exploration company with silver-gold properties in the state of Sinaloa, Mexico and scandium-gold in Colombia.